dkalowsk/drafts/tooling_unification.md

 codes for external tooling.
 The focus must be on how the codebase communicates the already established control codes to external tooling.

 For an attribute solution to work universally, there are a few requirements:

-- To work within the current grammar of attributes[2], all external tooling must recognize their naming with underscores (_) as a substitution for hyphenation.
-For example, `clang-tidy` must be recognized as `clang_tidy`.
+- To work within the current grammar of attributes[2], all external tooling must parse through the string representation of their name and search for "scoping" to define the operations.

 - Attribute placement needs to be standardized across compilers.
 For example, clang does not (4.x) support attributes on constexpr function return